freeipa/freeipa/5-web-app-authnz.rst

     REMOTE_PORT: 42499

-The ``REMOTE_USER`` variable in the request environment indicates that there is a logged-in user and identifies that user.
+The ``REMOTE_USER`` variable in the request environment indicates that there is an authenticated user, and identifies that user.

 Populating request environment with user attributes